 Are you a member of Wasco County Historical Society?

 Membership supports the mission of Wasco County Historical Society to educate and preserve our county's history.
 Individual membership is only $15.
 Click here for the membership form.

 Sanborn Maps for The Dalles

 View PDFs of the Sanborn Insurance maps of the The Dalles.
 The maps available range from 1884 through 1960.
 Sanborn Maps is an American publisher of historical and current maps of US cities and towns that were initially created to estimate fire insurance liabilities.
 The company's maps are frequently used for preservation and restoration efforts.
 The Sanborn maps themselves are large-scale lithographed street plans at a scale of 50 feet to one inch (1:600).

 You will find maps for 1884, 1888, 1892, 1900, 1909, 1926, and updated maps for 1944-1960 (based on the 1926 map).
 A treasure trove of information for the historian trying to figure out what was located where and when in The Dalles.

 Click here to head to the Sanborn Map page.

-The Dalles celebrates the beginnings of our community in 2013 with the 175th anniversary of the founding of the Wascopam Mission, March 21, 1838.
+The Dalles celebrated the beginnings of our community in 2013 with the 175th anniversary of the founding of the Wascopam (pronounced "wus-KO-pum") Mission, March 21, 1838.
 To learn more about the mission, click here.